morinlab/lymphopedia/HNRNPH1.md

 # HNRNPH1
 ## Overview
-Mutations in HNRNPH1 are enriched at splicing signals in exon 4.
+Non-coding mutations, including synonymous and intronic mutations,  are enriched at splicing signals in exon 4 of HNRNPH1.
 These result in deregulated splicing and increased expression of the hnRNP H1 protein.
 This overexpression is linked to enhanced cell proliferation and survival, contributing to the aggressive nature of MCL. <sup>1,2</sup> Although initially characterized in MCL, the same pattern of mutations appears in a small number of DLBCLs.

 ## Relevance tier by entity